 - Patterns derived from patterns on clothing

-- Those specifically designated on the basis of commemorative significance
+- Those designated explicitly on the basis of commemorative significance

 Patterns on Oxcart/Palanquin

 We can find a record of a design on an oxcart of a noble family in Sonpi Bunmyaku (Compilation of genealogical records of various families compiled during the era of 1336-1392).
 The Saionji family created their Tomoe family crest out of a pattern on their oxcart during the reign of Sanesue.
-Also, the Tokudaiji family crest was created in the form of an oxcart pattern from 1096 to 1159.
+Also, the Tokudaiji family crest was created as an oxcart pattern from 1096 to 1159.

-The Tokudaiji family not only used the design on their oxcarts but also on their clothing.
+The Tokudaiji family used the design on their oxcarts and clothing.
 By the end of the Kamakura period (1185-1333), it had become the family crest.

-The use of the pattern on an oxcart/palanquin by court nobles seems to have gradually increased from 1086 to 1333.
-Court nobles used the pattern as a decoration first.
+The use of the pattern on an oxcart or palanquin by court nobles seems to have gradually increased from 1086 to 1333.
+First, they used the pattern as a decoration.

 However, it naturally took on the characteristics of a family crest when it was passed down from generation to generation.
 Only his legitimate heirs could inherit the design on an oxcart of the Saionji family.
 This pattern became the family mark and became a family crest.